Aditya1722/Presto-single-pulse-search-explaination-/README.md

                     # This is the good part of the data (end effects removed)
                     goodchunk = chunk[overlap:-overlap]
 ```
-* In this code block
+* In this code block we dealing with the blocks in a chunk - by finding no. of blocks  i'm away from current chunk from  `lowblock`
+* Then for fidning the current chuck index we use the block information as seen above
+* `localgoodblock`
 ```
 # need to pass blocks/chunklen, localgoodblocks
                     # dm_candlist, dt, opts.threshold to cython routine